jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 Both the CPAB and CPAO have changes tracked through a changelog, which documents all changes between versions.
 The changelog is formatted according to the 'Keep a Changelog' changelog style.
-The maintenance of this changelog allows users to see changes between versions, and make informed decisions on upgrading - while also providing a utility for developers for tracking changes between versions.
+The maintenance of this changelog allows users to see changes between versions and make informed decisions on upgrading - while also providing a utility for developers for tracking changes between versions.

 > What is a changelog?